mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 field is encoded as a byte and indicate the length of the Value field.
 A value of zero indicates that no Value field is present.
 The Value field is a type-specific value whose length is determined by the Length field.

+## QUIC tunnel stream TLVs {#sec-format}

+When using the stream mode, a series of messages are used to trigger and confirm the establishment of a connection towards the final destination for a given stream.
+Those messages are exchanged on this given QUIC stream before the connection bytestream.
+This section describes the format of these messages.

 This document specifies the following QUIC tunnel stream TLVs: